strapi/documentation/docs/developer-docs/latest/getting-started/troubleshooting.md

 ## Why are my application's database and uploads resetting on PaaS?

 If you used `--quickstart` to create your Strapi project, by default this uses the SQLite database.
-PaaS systems (Heroku, DigitalOcean Apps, Google App Engine, ect) file systems are typically [ephemeral](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem) or read-only meaning that each time a dyno (container) is reset all filesystem changes are lost.
+PaaS systems (Heroku, DigitalOcean Apps, Google App Engine, etc.) file systems are typically [ephemeral](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem) or read-only meaning that each time a dyno (container) is reset all filesystem changes are lost.
 And since both SQLite and local uploads are stored on the filesystem, any changes made to these since the last dyno reset will be deleted.
 Typically dynos are reset at least once a day, and in most cases multiple times per day or when new code is pushed to these services.

 It is recommended you use a database add-on like Heroku's PostgreSQL.
 For file uploads, you will need to use one of the 3rd party providers such as Cloudinary or AWS S3.